aws-samples/aws2tf/README.md

 You can see all the supported types (-t [type]) by using -l (long help) option: `./aws2tf.py -l`

-You can also import just a specic resource by passing it's AWS resource name, eg:
+You can also import just a specific resource by passing it's AWS resource name, eg:

 ```
 ./aws2tf.py -t eks -i my-cluster-name -m
 ```

-You can also instead of types use the dorect Terraform resource names:
+You can also instead of using predefined types use the direct Terraform resource names:

 ```
 ./aws2tf.py -t aws_sagemaker_domain